Some parents have told me that they would just love to homeschool, but they don’t know how to figure out what to teach their children.

 - Arts (includes art, art history, music, music history, theater, dance, architecture)

 The Common Core Initiative is about creating common standards in math and language arts for learners in the U.S. and has been adopted by the majority of the states as of this writing.

-No problem, the standards for math and language arts education from kindergarten through high school can be found here .
-Do yourself a favor and actually go and read the standards for yourself so you don't fall for some of the nonesense that is going around about what the standards are supposed to be about.
+The standards for math and language arts education from kindergarten through high school can be found here .
+Do yourself a favor and actually go and read the standards for yourself so you don’t fall for some of the nonsense that is going around about what the common core standards are supposed to be about.

-It is up to you (or the teacher in the classroom or your local schoolboard) to decide what materials to use to meet the standards.
-I'm quite tired of reading Facebook posts that claim that the Common Core will require children to read porn or other objectionable material.
-THIS IS NOT TRUE.
+It is up to you (or the teacher in the classroom or your local school board) to decide what materials to use to meet the standards.

 If you are interested in keeping fairly on track with the common core standards or any standards, really, it’s easy enough to review a list of what your child ought to be learning by grade level.
 If you find that a topic in the common core standards for your child’s age-related grade is not covered in your plan, just add it in.
 For example, you can add in a math topic by locating some worksheets or lessons on the topic from another online math resource.

 Each state currently has the prerogative of legislating education standards for that state.
 Ultimately you are responsible for looking over your state’s regulations on education and homeschooling to make sure that you have complied with the law in your area.
 Take a look at your state’s Department of Education website.